Samwakelam/03_JAVASCRIPT_PASSWORD_GENERATOR_SLW/README.md

 ### Checkbox and CheckboxScript

-I have created a passwrod generator that can:
+I have created a password generator that can:
 * Detect what your password length is.
 * Alert you if you are not within the range of numbers and adjust to the min or max    allowence
 * Detect which options you have selected and if you unselect any of these boxes by changing your mind.